Safe-DS/DSL/docs/stdlib/safeds/data/tabular/containers/Row.md

 |------|------|-------------|---------|
 | `data` | [`Map<String, List<Any>>?`][safeds.lang.Map] | The data.
 If None, an empty row is created. | `#!sds null` |

-??? quote "Source code in `row.sdsstub`"
+??? quote "Stub code in `row.sdsstub`"

     ```sds linenums="10"
     class Row(